seqeralabs/tower-cli/USAGE.md

   Compute environment exported into 'my_aws_ce_v1.json'
 ```

-Similarly, a Compute Environment can easily be imported into a Workspace from a previously exported JSON file.
+Similarly, a compute environment can be imported to a workspace from a previously exported JSON file.

 ```console
 $ tw compute-envs import --name=my_aws_ce_v1 ./my_aws_ce_v1.json